faboussard/django_tutorial/mysite/django_notes_fanny.md

 reducing the number of queries some operations requir Another useful benefit of F() is that having the database - rather than Python - update a field’s value avoids a race condition, by using refresh_from_db().

+get_queryset : a method that returns a queryset of objects that will be used to render the view

+foreignKey : a field that allows to create a relationship between two models

+## Python ## :

+Methods types:
+instance : a method that is called on an instance of a class. use of self as first argument. class : a method that is called on a class. use of cls as first argument. static : a method that is called on a class but does not have access to the class or instance. no first argument.

+Type de méthode	Premier paramètre	Accès à l'objet	Quand l'utiliser Méthode d'instance	self	✅ Oui	Manipuler les attributs de l'objet Méthode de classe	cls	❌ Objet non, ✅ Classe	Travailler avec les attributs de classe Méthode statique	Aucun	❌ Non	Fonction indépendante, organisée dans la classe

 ## summary vmt model ##
 1. View: a function that handle the http request, interacts with the model and send a response http, usually rendered with a template